ecbush/xenoGI/README.md

   The following packages for python should also be included:

   - Biopython (http://biopython.org/).
-This is for parsing genbank files and can be installed using pip: '''pip install biopython'''
+This is for parsing genbank files and can be installed using pip: ```pip install biopython```

   - Parasail (https://github.com/jeffdaily/parasail).
 This is an optimized alignment library, used in calculating scores between proteins.
-It can also be installed using pip: '''pip install parasail'''
+It can also be installed using pip: ```pip install parasail```

 - xenoGI is able to work on multiple platforms.
 It's been run sucessfully run on Linux and Mac.